 7. How karma influences spirituality and personal destiny

-Karma is not just a law of cause and effect, it is not just the sum of our gestures, but it is also a silent guide that shapes the direction of the soul.
-It does not stand above us as a judgment, but flows through our lives like a river that, through its meanders, always leads us to the ocean of consciousness.
+Karma is not just a law of cause and effect, not just the sum of our gestures, but also a silent guide that shapes the direction of the soul.
+It does not stand above us as a judgment but flows through our lives like a river that, through its meanders, always leads us to the ocean of consciousness.

-To understand how karma influences spirituality, we must look beyond the simple idea of "reward" or "punishment".
-In reality, karma is an instrument of awakening.
+To understand how karma influences spirituality, we must look beyond the simple idea of "reward" or "punishment."
+In reality, karma is a tool for awakening.
 Every experience we live, every joy or trial, is an invitation to raise our level of consciousness.
-Through it, the universe calls us to understand lessons that we would otherwise avoid.
+Through it, the universe calls us to understand lessons we would otherwise avoid.

-The influence of karma on destiny is subtle but powerful.
-It does not draw a fixed map, it does not tell us that "it must be this way and no other."
-Rather, karma is like a frame in which the soul paints.
+The influence of karma on destiny is subtle, but powerful.
+It does not draw a fixed map, it does not tell us that "this is how it must be and it cannot be otherwise."
+Rather, karma is like a framework in which the soul paints.
 It offers you certain starting conditions – the family you are born into, early challenges, the patterns you inherit.
-But within this frame, your freedom is complete.
-Through conscious choices, by cultivating virtues, you can change not only the direction of your destiny but also that of those who come after you.
+But within this framework, your freedom is complete.
+Through conscious choices, through the cultivation of virtues, you can change not only the direction of your destiny but also that of those who come after you.

-This is where the deeply spiritual dimension appears: when you understand that destiny is not a condemnation, but a dance between karma and free will.
+Here appears the deep spiritual dimension: when you understand that destiny is not a condemnation, but a dance between karma and free will.
 Karma shows you where the knots are, and you decide whether to let them bind you or to patiently and lovingly untangle them.

-In Eastern traditions, karma is seen as a teacher, and spirituality as a path to liberation from repeated cycles.
+In oriental traditions, karma is seen as a teacher, and spirituality as a path towards liberation from repeated cycles.
 In Buddhism, the goal is to achieve enlightenment, where karma no longer has the power to dictate successive births and deaths.
 In Hinduism, the goal is union with the divine, where the soul transcends the play of actions and consequences.
-But even in Western traditions, where karma is not explicitly mentioned, we find the same idea under different names: "what you sow, so shall you reap," "according to deeds, so is the reward."
+But even in western traditions, where karma is not explicitly mentioned, we find the same idea under different names: "you reap what you sow," "by deeds, and reward."

-Thus, each of our destinies is more like a weave between past energies and present possibilities.
-Karma influences our direction but does not completely decide it.
+Thus, the destiny of each of us is more of a weave between past energies and present possibilities.
+Karma influences our direction, but does not completely decide it.
 It is like the wind that blows during a sea voyage: it can be favorable or adverse, but you are the one who holds the ship's helm.

 When you understand this, your spirituality deepens.
-You no longer seek blame outside and no longer view life as an accident.
+You no longer seek blame outside and no longer see life as a coincidence.
 You begin to take responsibility, to see each moment as an opportunity to create good karma, to write a brighter destiny.

 And then, karma is no longer just an echo of the past, but becomes an ally of the future.
 It becomes the path through which the soul learns to recognize its own creative power and to transform destiny into art.